Melchy/Ridge/readme.md

         IActionInfo actionInfo, //action info contains information about request InvocationInfo invocationInfo)
     {
         // using ElementAt is not recommended.
-Better way would be to wrap customModelBinder argument in custom class and search for this class actionInfo.RouteParams.Add("boundFromCustomModelBinder", invocationInfo.Arguments.ElementAt(4));
+        // Better way would be to wrap customModelBinder argument in custom class and search for that class actionInfo.RouteParams.Add("boundFromCustomModelBinder", invocationInfo.Arguments.ElementAt(4));
         return Task.CompletedTask;
     }